SimonSiefke/vue-3-samples/11-ssr-fragment/README.md

 # 11-ssr-fragment

 This example shows how a component with ssr and fragments works.
-Vue uses a html wraps fragments with a html comment that looks like an array `<!--[-->` `<!--]-->` to identify fragments during hydration.
+Vue wraps fragments with a html comment that looks like an array `<!--[-->` `<!--]-->` to identify fragments during hydration.

 ```html
 <meta charset="utf-8" />